 YCUA's annual Drinking Water Quality Report contains important information about the source and quality of your drinking water.
-This report is also published on our website after June 1, 2022, at www.ycua.org/waterreport.pdf.
-If you are unable to access the Internet and wish to continue having a paper copy of the report delivered, or if you want additional copies, please call YCUA Administration at 734.484.4600 ext.
-107.
+This report is also published on our website after June 1, 2023, at www.ycua.org/waterreport.pdf.
+If you are 2022 Water System Improvements